Support @ One River Zen

 Embark on your own journey of self-discovery alongside Vanessa and the One River Zen community.
 Experience the synthesis of yoga and Zen meditation under her compassionate guidance.

-Beyond his spiritual pursuits, Seth serves as a Lieutenant in the Inverness Fire Protection District, demonstrating unwavering dedication to public service.
+Beyond his spiritual calling, Seth serves as a Lieutenant in the Inverness Fire Protection District, demonstrating unwavering dedication to public service.
 As a loving father and husband, Seth understands the delicate balance required to navigate the complexities of family life alongside his professional and spiritual commitments.

-Seth's journey at One River Zen extends beyond studenthood as he undergoes training to become a Zen Buddhist Priest, embodying a deep commitment to his spiritual path.
-His passion lies in bridging the gap between meditation and mindfulness practices and the demands of everyday life, offering invaluable guidance to fellow practitioners seeking integration and balance.
+Genpo-shuso’s passion lies in bridging the gap between meditation and mindfulness practices and the demands of everyday life, offering invaluable guidance to fellow practitioners seeking integration and balance.

 At One River Zen, Seth plays a pivotal role in teaching the Entering the Way curriculum, sharing his insights and expertise to empower others on their own journey of self-discovery and awakening.
 Through his guidance and unwavering dedication, Seth inspires others to embrace the transformative power of meditation and mindfulness in their daily lives.